sealad886/combine-blink/ALIGNMENT_ALGORITHM.md

 # Audio/Video Alignment and Stitching (Revamped)

 This pipeline now uses a robust, multi-window GCC-PHAT approach to align audio across cameras and smooth audio stitching between segments.
+For motion-triggered cameras, alignment is performed per-clip rather than per-camera.

 ## What changed

-- Multi-window GCC-PHAT analysis estimates per-camera base offset and optional linear drift relative to the best-audio reference camera.
+- Multi-window GCC-PHAT analysis estimates per-clip base offset relative to the best-audio reference camera (fallback: filename timestamp when audio is unusable).
-- Base offsets are applied to clip `start_time` to better synchronize video.
+- Base offsets are applied to each clip's `start_time` to better synchronize video for that clip only (no global camera-wide assumption).
-- A time-varying correction (base + drift × t) is applied to the audio segment extraction, aligning the audio bed precisely to the reference over time.
+- Audio segment extraction applies the same per-clip base offset, keeping the audio bed aligned without re-timing video.
 - Audio segments are stitched using FFmpeg `acrossfade` to remove clicks at boundaries while preserving total duration.

 ## How it works

-1. Alignment windows: For each camera vs the reference camera, overlapping intervals are scanned with multiple windows (default 12 s, 50% hop).
-The GCC-PHAT time delay is computed per window and robustly aggregated (median).
+1. Alignment windows: For each clip vs the reference camera clip(s) that overlap in time, multiple windows (default 12 s, 50% hop) are analyzed.
+The GCC-PHAT time delay is computed per window and aggregated with the median.
-2. Drift estimation: With enough windows, a linear regression of delay vs time provides a small drift term (bounded to ±1 ms/s) to compensate slow clock offsets.
+2. Fallback to timestamp: If no usable windows exist (no overlap or decode issues), offset defaults to 0.0 so filename timestamps determine placement.
-3. Video timeline: Base alignment offsets are applied to clip `start_time` (video remains globally aligned without per-frame resampling).
+3. Video timeline: The per-clip base offset is applied to that clip's `start_time` (no per-frame resampling).
-4. Audio timeline: For each segment, the source start is adjusted by the time-local correction `offset_at(t) = base + drift × segment_start_time` to keep audio locked to the reference.
+4. Audio timeline: Each segment's extraction `source_start` includes the same per-clip base offset to keep audio locked to the reference.
 5. Audio stitching: Segment audio is joined with `acrossfade` (default 60 ms triangular curves) to eliminate clicks at joins.

 ## Configuration (config.yaml)